johnh865/AFR_Bylaws/Bylaws.md

 7 Coercion
 ==========
-Coercion made against other members shall result in immediate loss of voting power and membership suspension, to be reinstated only by vote as stipulated in Section 4 --  Meetings.
+Coercion made against other members shall result in immediate loss of voting power, delegation power, and membership suspension, to be reinstated only by vote as stipulated in Section 4 --  Meetings.
 Coercion against other members is grounds for termination following Section 2.4 -- Removal of Members.

 8 Delegate Budget